Skip to content

 static ove_timer_t g_stats_timer;

-static void stats_cb(ove_timer_t t, void *arg)
+static void stats_cb(ove_timer_t t, void *user_data)

 {

-struct ove_audio_stats stats;
+struct ove_audio_graph_stats stats;

-ove_audio_graph_get_stats(&g_graph, &stats);
+ove_audio_graph_get_stats(g_graph, &stats);

-LOG_INF("cycles=%u underruns=%u avg_us=%u",
+OVE_LOG_INF("cycles=%llu underruns=%u avg_us=%u",

-stats.cycles, stats.underruns, stats.avg_process_us);
+stats.underruns, stats.avg_process_us);

 }